|1||University of New Haven||West Haven, Connecticut|

 Columbia also offers an online Master of Arts in Criminal Justice.

-The school’s Bachelor’s degree program in Forensic Science has evolved into a Master of Science in Forensic Science with courses in forensic science, law, criminal justice and an emphasis on forensic chemistry.
+The Master of Science in Forensic Science has courses in forensic science, law, and an emphasis on forensic chemistry.

-Throughout the program, students complete research in Forensic Science including an independent project that features a written thesis and oral defense.
+Throughout the program, students complete research including an independent project that features a written thesis and oral defense.

 Students receive funding to present their research at national and local conferences, and are encouraged to complete internships.

-Online Professional Science Master’s in Forensic Science • Certificate in Criminal Investigations
+FIU offers the Professional Science Master’s in Forensic Science degree.

-Arizona State University’s Online Professional Science Master’s in Forensic Science (PSM) program prepares those who work in the forensic science field for career advancement.
+The Online Professional Science Master’s in Forensic Science (PSM) program prepares those who work in forensic science for career advancement.
 The program provides students with a pathway to develop competencies related to laboratory supervision.

-Course topics include botany, forensic science and government, toxicology, forensic DNA, and ethics.
+Course topics include botany, toxicology, forensic DNA, and ethics.

 Students also complete an applied project at the end of the program.

-The University’s School of Criminology and Criminal Justice also offers a Certificate in Criminal Investigations, which focuses on aspects of criminal investigations and criminalistics.
-The program provides students with an understanding of the nature of criminal evidence; the language of forensic science; and the scope, probative value and limitations of investigative specializations and techniques.
+The University also offers a Certificate in Criminal Investigations.
+This certificate focuses on aspects of criminal investigations and criminalistics.
+The program provides students with an understanding of forensic sciences, in these competencies:

 Required courses include: